Drivers can save $859/yr* by comparing car insurance

 #2 – New Hampshire

 The Granite State, with its libertarian ideals and beautiful scenic highways, comes in at 2nd on this list of the worst state for DST switches.
-Why does New Hampshire, a small state with extremely low insurance rates, come in at such a high ranking?
+Why does New Hampshire, a small state with surprisingly low insurance rates (Keene's average is only $240/mo!), come in at such a high ranking?
 It's ranked 8th,1st, and 4th in our three categories.

 The first one may simply be shocking.
 According to the World Population Review, New Hampshire is ranked as the 42nd most populous state.
 But in the category of change in percentage share, it ranks 8th, ahead of 42 other states and Washington, D.C.